ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

 ## Expanded search

 In addition to the basic search, the expanded search end point `expanded-search` is available.
-This is available in 3.0 API only.
-Using this endpoint returns the additional information
+This is available in **3.0 API only**.
+Using this endpoint returns the information:
 `orcid-id`
 `given-names`
 `family-names`